howerj/subleq/readme.md

   "URISC: The Ultimate Reduced Instruction Set Computer" by Farhad Mavaddat and Behrooz Parhami (CS-87-36, June 1987).
 The microcode program would help, as would the circuit diagram.
+* [ ] Optional: Create a 7400 IC version of the system.
 * [ ] Optional: Port and improve self-interpreter with I/O
   - See <http://www.mazonka.com/subleq/index.html>
   - See <https://eigenratios.blogspot.com/2006/09/mark-ii-oisc-self-interpreter.html>